edwinnduti/marvelAPI/README.md

 #### This code only accesses comics at the moment.

-## UPDATED VERSION to released soon.
+## UPDATED VERSION to be released soon.